 Reitsema, Laurie J., Tad E. Brown, Carla S. Hadden, Russell B. Cutts, Maran E. Little, and Brandon T. Ritchison.
 2015.
 Provisioning an Urban Economy: Isotopic Perspectives on Landscape Use and Animal Sourcing on the Atlantic Coastal Plain.
 Southeastern Archaeology 34(3): 237-254

 2016 $25,187.
 Reverberations of a Vacuum: Effects of the Collapse of a Region on its Neighbors, A Case from the Georgia Coast USA.
 National Science Foundation, Doctoral Dissertation Research Improvement Awards.
-Thompson (P.I.)
-Brandon Ritchison (co-P.I.)
+Victor D. Thompson (P.I.), Brandon Ritchison (co-P.I.)